amyherml/ClearningDataCourseProject2/CodeBook.md

 #Data Processing
-The main data processing tasks will include the following:
+The main data processing tasks include the following:

 1. downloading the data from the link above, then
-2. load all data table to R,
+2. load all data table to R
 3. merge all data together
 4. correctly label the data set with
 ..1. activity names,